ArnavDagar/Arduino-Summer-Camp/README.md

 # Arduino-Summer-Camp
-In the summer of 2023, I conducted a summer camp to teach students programming and electronics using Arduino and simple components.
+In the summer of 2023, I conducted a  camp to teach students programming and electronics using Arduino and simple components.
 The camp focused on making real world applications like a five Key Piano, Automatic Piano, Metronome, Weather Station, Range Finder, Collison Alert and Water Overflow Detection systems using a micro controller board (Arduino Uno R3 in our case), sensors like Ultrasonic Sensor, Water Sensor, Potentiometer, and Temperature and Humidity and audio visual actuators or output devices like LEDs, Piezo Buzzer and OLED Display.

 I designed the curriculum for middle to high schoolers with no prior experience in coding or electronics.
 I selected the components, designed a kit, developed lesson plans and conudcted the camp at Casa de Amistad in San Diego.
 The students were very engaged and had a fun learning and enriching experience.